Back to National Guide

 Are there rebates for ducted air conditioning in Melbourne?

 The Victorian Energy Upgrades program and Solar Homes program sometimes offer rebates or incentives for efficient reverse-cycle heating systems that replace gas.
 Eligibility changes regularly, so check the Solar Victoria website before getting quotes.
-Your installer should know the current rebate landscape.
+Your installer should know what rebates are currently available.

 Cost by Property Age in Melbourne